-The IUCLID XML files, once prepared and containing the required information, must be submitted to the appointed bodies, as stipulated by Article 45(1) CLP.
-Submissions must be made to the appointed bodies by electronic means endorsed by them for that purpose.
-It is at the discretion of each Member State to define the technical means of submission, including the possibility to 'outsource' this task and allow the submission of information centrally via the ECHA Submission portal.
-Submitters are invited to carefully verify the conditions and instruction for the submission of the information with the countries where the mixture is placed on the market.
+- The dossier, once prepared and containing the required information, must be submitted to the - 44 appointed bodies, as stipulated by Article 45(1) CLP.
+Submissions must be made to the - 45 appointed bodies by electronic means endorsed by them for that purpose.
+It is at the - discretion of each Member State to define the technical means of submission, including the